 An integrative oncology approach aims to offer a collaborative care model that includes psychologists, psychiatrists, oncologists, dietitians, and other healthcare professionals.
 Within this model, ECT could play a crucial role in managing depression and anxiety, offering cancer patients a potential lifeline when traditional antidepressants are ineffective or unsuitable due to side effects or interactions with cancer treatments.

-Research into ECTs applications in cancer care is still in the early stages, but the potential benefits could be significant.
-This includes alleviating depression and enhancing the patient's capacity to engage with life and withstand the rigors of cancer treatment.
+Research into ECT applications in cancer care is still in the early stages, but the potential benefits could be significant.
+This includes alleviating depression and enhancing the patient's capacity to engage with life and withstand the rigours of cancer treatment.
 Moreover, ECT might offer a faster onset of relief from depressive symptoms compared to medication, which is crucial in the oncology setting where time is often of the essence.

 Despite its potential, the integration of ECT into oncology care is not without challenges.
 These include addressing misconceptions about ECT, ensuring access to qualified practitioners, and navigating the logistics of integrating ECT with ongoing cancer treatments.
 Additionally, ongoing research is needed to fully understand the implications, optimal timing, and patient selection criteria for ECT in the context of cancer care.